BioinfoMachineLearning/MULTICOM3/README.md

 # MULTICOM3
 The system of improving AlphaFold2- and AlphaFold-Multimer-based predition of protein tertiary and quaternary structures by multiple sequene alignment sampling, template identification, model evaluation and model refinement.
-In CASP15, we used AlphaFold v2.2 as the engine to generate models, for this release, we switched to AlphaFold v2.3 for easier installation.
+In CASP15, we used AlphaFold v2.2 as the engine to generate models.
+For this release, we switched to AlphaFold v2.3 (https://github.com/deepmind/alphafold/releases/tag/v2.3.2) for easier installation.

 ## Overall workflow
 ![CASP15 pipeline](imgs/pipeline.png)